Ingrid Bergman: Acting style, public image and screen persona

 For writer Susan Kerr, Bergman might have the greatest downcast eyes in history.
 "She got her greatest effects in Casablanca and Gaslight and Spellbound and Notorious by swooping her eyes down to the floor and darting them back and forth, as if watching a mouse scurry across the room", Kerr wrote.

-According to Stardom and the Aesthetics of Neorealism: Ingrid Bergman in Rossellini's Italy, Alfred Hitchcock was responsible for transforming the Bergman's screen persona towards a "less is more".
+According to Stardom and the Aesthetics of Neorealism: Ingrid Bergman in Rossellini's Italy, Alfred Hitchcock was responsible for transforming Bergman's screen persona towards "less is more".
 He coaxed her to be more understated and neutral, while his camera concentrated the expression in the micro-movement of her face.
 Much of his work with her involved efforts to quell her expressiveness, gestures and body movements.
 Susan White, one of the contributing authors in A Companion to Alfred Hitchcock, argued that while Bergman was one of his favorite collaborators, she is not the quintessential Hitchcock blonde.
-She is more like "a resistant and defiant blonde", in contrast to Grace Kelly type ... more malleable and conformative.
+She is more like "a resistant and defiant blonde", in contrast to the Grace Kelly type (who was) more malleable and conformative.
 For Bergman, the face became a central aspect to her persona.
 In many of her films, her body is covered up in what are often elaborate costumes; nun's habits, doctor's coats, soldier's armors, and Victorian dresses.
-The technique of chiaroscuro, had been used in many of Bergman's films to capture the ambience and the emotional turmoils of her characters through her face.
+The technique of chiaroscuro had been used in many of Bergman's films to capture the ambience and the emotional turmoils of her characters through her face.
 In the case of Casablanca, shadows and lighting were used to make her face look thinner.
 Peter Byrnes of The Sydney Morning Herald wrote that Casablanca is perhaps the world's best close-up movie, in which he added, "after the initial set-up, they just keep coming, a series of stunningly emotional close-ups to die for".
-Byrnes asserted that these close-ups is the start of the seduction process between Bergman and the audience.
+Byrnes asserted that these close-ups are the start of the seduction process between Bergman and the audience.
 He added, "She is so beautiful, and so beautifully lit, that the audience feels they've had their money's worth already."
 Bergman's daughter, Pia Lindstrom felt that her mother gave some of her best acting in her later films once her mother had finally been freed of her youthful, radiant physical beauty.